-Nylon 3D printing is well-suited to making functional parts, with superior properties over PLA and ABS.
+Nylon (polyamide) is well-suited for 3D printing functional parts, with superior tensile strength compared to PLA.
 Find out more about 3D printing nylon.

 Nylon is a polyamide and often (though not always) found in the variants PA 11 and PA 12.
 Nylon is a very strong and durable material, offering some amount of flexibility in thin walls.
 Since Nylon has a high-melting point with a very low co-efficient of friction, it is majorly used in printing functional gears.

 Another important property of nylon is being Hygroscopic — in other words, it absorbs moisture.
 This can be helpful as printed parts are easily post-processed with fabric dyes and spray paints to alter the final aesthetics of the product.
 But it also makes nylon prone to absorbing moisture from the air, thus affecting its performance.